Declaratory Act: Reaction

 Although many in Parliament felt that taxes were implied in this clause, other members of Parliament and many of the colonists—who were busy celebrating what they saw as their political victory—did not.
 Other colonists, however, were outraged because the Declaratory Act hinted that more acts would be coming.
-This Declaratory Act was copied almost word for word from the Irish Declaratory Act, an Act which had placed Ireland in a position of bondage to the Crown, implying that the same fate would come to The Thirteen Colonies.
+This Declaratory Act was copied almost word for word from the Declaratory Act 1719 (6 Geo.
+1. c.
+5), an act which had placed Ireland in a position of bondage to the Crown, implying that the same fate would come to The Thirteen Colonies.
 However, the colonists never explicitly called for its repeal, and would seek reconciliation with the Crown up until the last minute.

 The political theorist Edwin Mims, Jr. described the American reaction to the Declaratory Act:

 When in 1766 this modernised British Parliament, committed by now to the principle of parliamentary sovereignty unlimited and unlimitable, issued a declaration that a parliamentary majority could pass any law it saw fit, it was greeted with an out-cry of horror in the colonies.
 James Otis and Samuel Adams in Massachusetts, Patrick Henry in Virginia and other colonial leaders along the seaboard screamed "Treason" and "Magna Carta"!
 Such a doctrine, they insisted, demolished the essence of all their British ancestors had fought for, took the very savour out of that fine Anglo-Saxon liberty for which the sages and patriots of England had died.

 Subsequent developments

 Following the passage of the act, the British Parliament never again attempted directly to impose taxation upon any of its colonies, or overseas territories, except for the Taxation of Colonies Act 1778 (18 Geo.
 3. c.
 12) which was passed during the American Revolution.

 Even after the recognition of the independence of the United States, the act continued to remain in force for the remaining colonies of the British Empire in the Western Hemisphere.

-The act was repealed in 1964, with the handful of remaining British colonies in the West Indies already governed by constitutions explicitly granted under the authority of Parliament, and in particular by the West Indies Act 1962.
+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1964, which came into force on 31 July 1964.
+The handful of remaining British colonies in the West Indies were already governed by constitutions explicitly granted under the authority of Parliament, and in particular by the West Indies Act 1962 (10 & 11 Eliz.
+2. c.
+19).